 The number of bed days per year for hip fractures has reduced from 1,549,939 bed days in 2004–2005 to 1,319,642 in 2013–2014.

-Contact our experts today for advice on how to make an orthopaedic injury claim and the potential compensation you could receive.
-We provide a ‘No Win – No Fee’ claims service so you will not incur any costs if your claim is unsuccessful*.
-To start your free no-obligation case evaluation contact us today on 0333 900 8787, email email@example.com or complete our online form.
+Devonshires Claims solicitors can support and advice on how to make an orthopaedic injury claim and the potential compensation you could receive.
+We provide a ‘No Win No Fee’ medical negligence claims service so you will not incur any costs if your claim is unsuccessful*.
+To start your free no-obligation case evaluation contact us today on 0333 900 8787, email email@example.com or complete our online contact form.